phrawzty/AudioAddict.bundle/README.md

 # AudioAddict API

 The sum total of all public knowledge concerning the AA API used to be available [here](http://tobiass.eu/api-doc.html); however, the server disappeared without a trace sometime in 2014.
 There is an archived copy available on the [wayback machine](https://web.archive.org/web/20140426192326/http://tobiass.eu/api-doc.html).

-The API documentation has since re-appeared at [difm.eu](https://difm.eu/dox/).